FelipeHSMartins/Shell-Script-sm-projects/README.md

   - Checks if the file exists in the current folder.
 #### fileSearcher.sh
   - Checks if the file exists in the current folder.
 Type the file name as an argument.
+#### timer.sh
+  - It's a countdown timer.
+Select a number and it will count down from that number to zero.
 #### writefile.sh
   - Type the name of the file you want to append to.
 If it exists in the directory, it'll allow you to enter the text.
 You can press CTRL + D to exit.